From Diagnosis to Intervention to Education to Job Placement

 Teacher of Pre-Voc and Vocational Program, Cheras

-Bachelor of Science in Physics with Nanotechnology
+Bachelor of Science with Honour (Cognitive Science)

 Assistant Teacher, Cheras